 My case is on the mild side.
 Meanwhile I learned of several friends who dealt with fertility issues, amidst their journey toward and through pregnancy, due to fibroids.
 I read a few stories online also like this one from Gessie Thompson.
 (Her site is below.)

 I did not know I’d be carrying a child just a few months later.
 But once I found out, this brought upon more research and a bit of concern, seeing as pregnancy hormones can cause fibroids to grow and this can interfere with carrying a child.
 Monitoring the fibroids with ultrasounds to find out where they were became evermore important and thankfully they did not grow nor cause issues with my baby.

 I asked one friend to share her story and you can find it here in part 2 of “The F Word”.
 Also check out the video above from Dr. Jessica Shephard whom I came across during my research as she spoke on an episode of Dr. Oz.
 One statistic she shares is, “50% percent of all women and 80% of African American women will have fibroids by age 50.”

 Fibroids are not just physical but can also play on one’s emotional well-being as discussed below by the founder of We Can Wear White.
-This effects too many women and is not a topic to continue to be hush-hush about.
+This affects too many women and is not a topic to continue to be hush-hush about.
 If you want to know more about Fibroids and other medically related issues such as Uterine Fibroid Embolization vs Hysterectomy, then there are sites such as americanendovascular.com who can inform you of such things, however, it is always best to talk to your doctor and be referred to a specialist so you can get the best care and answers that you need.